emuflight/EmuFlight/.github/ISSUE_TEMPLATE/firmware-bug-report.md

 ---
 name: Firmware Bug Report
-about: Create a report to help us fix bugs in the Betaflight firmware
+about: Create a report to help us fix bugs in the EmuFlightX firmware

 ---